ranafi/CYCLOPS-2.0/README.md

 ':train_sample_phase' **must** be given in radians ($`0 - 2\pi`$), **NOT** hours.
 By default, ':align_phases' and ':align_acrophases' must be given in radians, but should you wish to provide hours, also set ':align_base => "hours"' in the hyperparameter dictionary (*see 'Hyperparameters'*).

-# 12. CYCLOPS.Fit
+# 13. CYCLOPS.Fit
 *CYCLOPS.Fit* has three (3) input arguments and five (5) outputs.

-## 12.1 Input Arguments
+## 13.1 Input Arguments
-1. The hyperparameter dictionary (as described in section 7),
+1. The hyperparameter dictionary (as described in 'Hyperparameters'),
-2. the expression data (as described in section 8),
+2. the expression data (as described in 'Expression Data File'),
-3. and the seed genes (as described in section 9).
+3. and the seed genes (as described in 'Seed Genes').

-## 12.2 Outputs
+## 13.2 Outputs
 1. The eigen data,
 2. the sample fit,
 3. the eigengene correlations,
 4. the trained model,
 5. and the updated hyperparameter dictionary.

-## 12.3 Example Usage of CYCLOPS.Fit
+## 13.3 Example Usage of CYCLOPS.Fit
 *CYCLOPS.Fit* may be used with a hyperparameter dictionary...

 ```julia